 Crown Oaks Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Flemington tips on the day of the race.
-Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Flemington tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Races Covered during the Melbourne Cup Carnival section for links to these.

 Best Horse Racing Betting Sites 2025